Light pollution control streetlights

-In the criteria for the outdoor lighting in “International Dark Sky Places®”, it is required to keep glare at a bare minimum, prevent all upward light leakage that obscures the starlit sky and have a color temperature of 3000K or less, which means a light bulb color with little blue light.
+In the criteria for the outdoor lighting in “International Dark Sky Places®”, it is required to prevent all upward light leakage that obscures the starlit sky and have a color temperature of 3000K or less, which means a light bulb color with little blue light.

 First, Panasonic provided model lighting equipment with bulb color LEDs to replace the existing white security lights in Bisei.
 We installed a portion of them locally and conducted tests, but Mr. Ochi from the IDA pointed out that there was light leakage facing upwards.
 Therefore, the Bisei Tourism Association once again visited Panasonic to request the development of lighting fixtures that meet the standards.